 This stunning architect designed house was built in 2009 to an exceptionally high standard with most of the rooms taking full advantage of the absolutely wonderful, panoramic views across the River Yarrow to the rolling countryside and hills beyond.
 The stylish contemporary interior has unique design features to offer a beautiful, generously proportioned and very unique holiday home.
 There are landscaped gardens and patio areas with garden furniture to sit out and enjoy the surroundings and a barbecue for al-fresco dining.
-Ample private parking is provided for several cars.
+Driveway parking is provided for 4 cars.

 The house is on three levels: The upper level of the house comprises: Master bedroom with king-size and single bed, en-suite shower room and French doors opening onto a Juliet balcony, a family room with king-size and single bed, en-suite shower room and French doors opening onto glazed panel above the sitting room, a library/play area with TV, DVD and Wii games console.